 What are the instruments used for placement?

-A student will be placed via the ACT math sub-score (if the score is less then 5 years old from initial enrollment date), or via the COMPASS exam, which is administered at BHSU.
-The COMPASS exam is administered on a computer and takes approximately 20 minutes.
-Students who need to take the COMPASS exam should contact BHSU.
+A student will be placed via the ACT math sub-score (if the score is less than 5 years old from initial enrollment date), or via the ACCUPLACER exam, which is administered at BHSU.
+More information and study materials for the ACCUPLACER exam can be found at the CollegeBoard website.

-At Black Hills State University the COMPASS has been administered through the Office of Academic Support.
-Please contact the Office of Academic Support at 1(605) 642-6259 to make an appointment.
-For more information or questions, please e-mail Daluss.Siewert@bhsu.edu.
+At Black Hills State University the ACCUPLACER is administered through BHSU Testing Services.
+To make an appointment, call 1(605) 642-6099 or email BHSPTestingCenter@bhsu.edu.
+For more information or questions on math placement, please e-mail Daluss.Siewert@bhsu.edu or Daniel.Swenson@bhsu.edu.
 If you are challenging your placement, you may be requested to provide additional information in regard to your mathematical background.